Using a Homemade Jewelry Cleaner? Avoid These 3 [VIDEO]

 Our Advice: At least this recipe calls for fewer ingredients and no damaging tools.
 However, we still have the issue of abrasive baking soda, even in this simple solution.

-Our Recommended DIY Jewelry Cleaner
+Our Recommended Homemade Jewelry Cleaner

 Dish Detergent & Warm Water